Differential Spaces, Vector Fields, and Orbit-Type Stratifications: The Zariski Tangent Bundle

-\begin{definition} Let $R$ and $S$ be subcartesian spaces, and let $f$ be a surjective smooth map between them.
-Then $f:R\to S$ is \emph{locally trivial} if there exists a subcartesian space $F$ satisfying: for every $x\in S$ there exist an open neighbourhood $U\subseteq S$ of $x$ and a diffeomorphism $\psi:f^{-1}(U)\to U\times F$ such that the following diagramme commutes ($\operatorname{pr}_1$ being the projection of the first component.)
+\begin{definition}[Locally Trivial Surjections] Let $R$ and $S$ be subcartesian spaces, and let $f$ be a surjective smooth map between them.
+Then $f:R\to S$ is \emph{locally trivial} if for every $x\in S$ there exist an open neighbourhood $U\subseteq S$ of $x$, a subcartesian space $F$, and a diffeomorphism $\psi:f^{-1}(U)\to U\times F$ such that the following diagram commutes ($\operatorname{pr}_1$ being the projection of the first component.)

 \end{definition}